UPPS No. 01.03.01

 Requestors must submit requests for renovation of existing space through the appropriate channels (e.g., director or chair, associate vice president or dean, vice president or provost).

-The AVPFSSP will submit the request to the assistant director of Facilities Planning, Design and Construction to develop a cost estimate.
+The AVPFSSP will submit the request to the assistant director of Facilities Planning, Design, and Construction, only after approval is received from the provost, or appropriate vice president, to develop a cost estimate.
+Facilities will not prepare cost estimates without an approved renovation request.

-The provost and AVPFSSP will approve requests with total costs of less than $5,000 when the cost of the alteration is being borne by the department, college, or division.
+The appropriate Cabinet officer and AVPFSSP will approve requests with total costs of less than $10,000 when the cost of the alteration is being borne by the department, college, or division.
 This does not require endorsement by the Facilities Committee.

-The provost and AVPFSSP will approve requests with total costs of less than $5,000 when university funds are needed and when endorsed by the Facilities Committee.
+The appropriate Cabinet officer and AVPFSSP will approve requests with total costs of less than $10,000 when university funds are needed and when endorsed by the Facilities Committee.

 The AVPFSSP will maintain all documentation of all actions regarding renovation requests.